 To provide some perspective, bear in mind the general comments made below:

-An Australian employer does not need to make superannuation guarantee (SG) contributions in respect of a non-resident employee for services performed outside of Australia, unless a "certificate of coverage" has been issued under a bilateral Social Security agreement.
+An Australian employer does not need to make superannuation guarantee (SG) contributions in respect of a non-resident employee for services performed outside of Australia, unless a "Certificate of Coverage" has been issued under a bilateral Social Security agreement.

 Bear in mind, however, that regardless of the individual being non-resident for Australian purposes, Australian employers may still be required to make social security contributions in relation to their employee in the employee's country of residence and individual advice should be sought.
-Contributions to Australian superannuation may also be taxable as income in the individual's country of residency.
+Employer contributions to Australian superannuation may also be taxable as income in the individual's country of residency.

 With respect to payroll tax, where employees are working in another country, with an assignment duration of more than six months, state or territory based payroll taxes will not normally be payable.

-Having an employee based overseas may result in the company being regarded as having a "permanent establishment" in the country in which the employee is resident - and this can have significant tax implications - both in terms of compliance and liabilities.
+Having an employee based overseas may result in the company being regarded as having a "permanent establishment" in the country in which the employee is resident - and this can have very significant tax implications - both in terms of compliance and liabilities.

 It is not adequate enough - as we have seen - to simply ask an employee or former employee to seek an ABN and then continue paying them on the same contractual basis - bearing in mind that non-residents will typically not qualify to hold an ABN except in very specific circumstances.

-If you would like to arrange professional advice please complete the Inquiry form below providing details and you will be contacted promptly.
+To arrange professional advice please complete the Inquiry form below providing details and you will be contacted promptly.